awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 The deletion of an OTA update failed\.

 **Note**
-If you want to get the execution status of an OTA update after it has been created, you need to use the `describe-job-execution` command\.
+If you want to get the execution status of an OTA update after it has been created, you need to use the describe\-job\-execution command\.
 For more information, see [Describe Job Execution](https://docs.aws.amazon.com/iot/latest/developerguide/manage-job-cli.html#describe-job-execution)\.

 ## Deleting OTA\-Related Data<a name="delete-ota-data"></a>

 Currently, you cannot use the AWS IoT console to delete streams or OTA updates\.
-You can use the AWS CLI to delete streams, OTA updates, and the IoT jobs created during an OTA update\.
+You can use the AWS CLI to delete streams, OTA updates, and the AWS IoT jobs created during an OTA update\.

 ### Deleting an OTA Stream<a name="delete-ota-stream"></a>

-When you create an OTA update either you or the AWS IoT console creates a stream to break the firmware up into chunks so it can be sent over MQTT\.
-You can delete this stream with the `delete-stream` CLI command\.
+When you create an OTA update, either you or the AWS IoT console creates a stream to break the firmware up into chunks so it can be sent over MQTT\.
+You can delete this stream with the delete\-stream CLI command\.
 For example:

 ```
 aws iot delete-stream --stream-id <your_stream_id>